SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ### 2. Index Charts

+- Shows candlestick charts for **NIFTY, BANKNIFTY, and FINNIFTY**.
-Used to review price movement across major NSE indices using OHLC candlestick charts and volume.
+- Used to review index price movement and volume.

-It includes:

-- NIFTY
-- BANKNIFTY
-- FINNIFTY
-- Candlestick / Line switching
-- OHLC values
-- Volume
-- Date filtering
+- Focused only on index chart analysis.

 ![Index Charts](Images/2.%20Index%20Charts.png)